 - Reduce the risk of pregnancy complications.
 Following a healthy, safe diet; getting regular exercise as advised by a health care provider; and avoiding exposure to potentially harmful substances such as lead and radiation can help reduce the risk for problems during pregnancy and ensure the infant's health and development.
 Controlling existing conditions, such as high blood pressure and diabetes, is important to avoid serious complications in pregnancy such as preeclampsia.

-- Reduce the infant's risk for complications.
-Tobacco smoke and alcohol use during pregnancy have been shown to increase the risk for SIDS.
+Reduce the infant's risk for complications.
+Tobacco smoke and alcohol use during pregnancy have been shown to increase the risk for Sudden Infant Death Syndrome.
 Alcohol use also increases the risk for fetal alcohol spectrum disorders, which can cause a variety of problems such as abnormal facial features, having a small head, poor coordination, poor memory, intellectual disability, and problems with the heart, kidneys, or bones.2 According to one recent study supported by the NIH, these and other long-term problems can occur even with low levels of prenatal alcohol exposure.3

 - Help ensure the medications women take are safe.
-Certain medications, including some acne treatments5 and dietary and herbal supplements,6 are not safe to take during pregnancy.
+Certain medications, including some acne treatments6 and dietary and herbal supplements,7 are not safe to take during pregnancy.

 Learn more about prenatal and preconception care.